Derek Mitchell knew he was in last place.

 “As soon as I saw that finish line and hear everybody yelling, all the pain that I’d been feeling up until that point vanished,” Mitchell said.
 “I booked it.
 I couldn’t go as fast as I’d wanted to because I’d already lost some weight and my pants started falling down.
 But it was just amazing.”
 He finished in 1:27:44.

 After the race, NBC2 News picked up his story.
-The article and video sparked a flood of messages from supporters to Mitchell’s personal Facebook profile, which inspired his sister to create a community page for him
+The article and video sparked a flood of messages from supporters to Mitchell’s personal Facebook profile, which inspired his sister to create a community page for him.

 Even before the race, Mitchell posted updates about his daily walks, inviting others to join him.
 Now strangers around the country are saying they’d like to race a 5K with him if he’s ever in town.